-Sophie Darling’s core value is creating items which will be worn and loved for years to come.
-We have a slow fashion ethos of quality over quantity creating longevity, inevitably making your purchase a far more sustainable option.
-We know that there are more steps that we can take, and we are always striving to improve our processes and materials - it is a continuous journey of development.
+Sophie Darling has a slow fashion ethos of quality over quantity creating longevity, inevitably making your purchase a far more sustainable option.
+We are always striving to improve our processes and materials - it is a continuous journey of development.
+Below are some keys details in our joureny.

 Our fabrics are printed in the UK, both in-house in our Darling studio and with a digital print studio.
 Then they are finished by local artisan seamstresses here in Brighton.